tasmorf/AndroidUnitTestTemplate/README.md

 - Some android support libraries (v4, v13 and mediarouter-v7)
 - [Espresso](https://code.google.com/p/android-test-kit/wiki/Espresso) for instrumentation tests (that run on a device) along with the GoogleInstrumentationTestRunner
+- [MockWebServer](https://code.google.com/p/mockwebserver/) in order to fake responses from the server
 - [espresso-volley-tests](https://github.com/bolhoso/espresso-volley-tests) was used in order to synchronize espresso and the volley request queue
 - [Robolectric](http://robolectric.org/), along with [Mockito](https://code.google.com/p/mockito/) and [Fest](http://www.vogella.com/tutorials/FEST/article.html) for unit tests